shbakram/shbakram.github.io/index.md

 ![proc]({% link assets/office.jpg %}){: style="width:20%; float:right; margin-right: 0em;"}

-I am an assistant professor at the Australian National University, Canberra, in the School of Computing.
+I am a Senior Lecturer (US Equivalent: Associate Professor) at the Australian National University, Canberra, in the School of Computing.
 I obtained my Ph.D. degree in Computer Science and Engineering from Ghent University (Belgium).
 My doctoral advisor was [Lieven Eeckhout](https://users.elis.ugent.be/~leeckhou/).
 I also hold an M.S. in